adrianTNT/junk-email-domains/README.md

 ```

-## exit if email was invalid in the first place
+## Exit if email was invalid in the first place

 ```php
 <?php